samply/lens_beacon_service/README.md

 The classes relevant to processing this are:

 - de.samply.lens_beacon_service.lens.Api.
-This class provides the endpoint that Lens talks to.
+This class provides the endpoint that the GUI talks to.
 - de.samply.lens_beacon_service.lens.AstNode.
 This is the model for an AST hierarchy.
 It represents a node with zero or more child nodes.

 ### Running a query

-This is done in the class de.samply.lens_beacon_service.query.QueryService, which is something like the heart of the LBS.
+This is done in the class de.samply.lens_beacon_service.query.QueryService, which is something like the heart of the lens_beacon_service.
 The method QueryService.runQuery() takes the AST, runs the query, and returns the results as a string.

 The return string is serialized JSON, and is structured as follows: